-It is probably not surprising to hear that gas and bloating are some of the most common digestive issues I deal with as an Ayurvedic practitioner.
+It is probably not surprising to hear that gas and bloating are among the most common digestive issues I encounter as an Ayurvedic practitioner.
 According to Ayurveda, gas and bloating stem from increased Vata (the air and space element) in the GI tract and typically are signs of weak or impaired digestion.
-Chronic gas and bloating can impede your daily life due to the discomfort and embarrassing social stigma related to it.
-Severe bloating can even make you look overweight or pregnant when really it is simply excessive air in the gut.
+Chronic gas and bloating can significantly impede your daily life due to the discomfort and social stigma associated with it.
+Severe bloating can even make you look overweight or pregnant when really it is simply excessive air in your gut.
 How frustrating!

 Common Causes of Gas and Bloating